|

 Photo Source | In My Own Style

-This sounds common sense, but it bears repeating.
-What’s the point in going to all this effort if the space is just going to collect dust.
+This sounds like common sense, but it bears repeating.
+What’s the point in going to all this effort if the space is just going to collect dust?

 The point of creating a home gym is to USE IT.
 Whether it’s every day or as a backup… make sure you have a plan in place to make it happen.